tdhelixx/alexandria-dental-health-site/src/services/getting-veneers.md

 Why Choose Veneers?

-- Achieve a radiant, flawless smile you’ll be proud to share.
+- Achieve a radiant, flawless smile you'll be proud to share.
 - With proper care, veneers can last 10 to 15 years or more.
 - Veneers require minimal alteration of natural teeth.